 The purpose of a scaling rule varies based on its type.
-A scaling rule can be used to trigger a scaling activity or set the minimum and maximum numbers of instances for a scaling group.
+A scaling rule can be used to trigger a scaling activity or automatically set the minimum and maximum numbers of instances for a scaling group.
 This topic describes how to create, execute, modify, and delete scaling rules.

 Background information

 - You can create four types of scaling rules in Auto Scaling.
+For information about the limits and purpose of each type of scaling rule, see Overview.

 - You can create simple scaling rules, step scaling rules, target tracking scaling rules, and predictive scaling rules for scaling groups that contain Elastic Compute Service (ECS) instances.
 You can create only simple scaling rules and target tracking scaling rules for scaling groups that contain elastic container instances.